ijsf/mtadocs/README.md

 * Mediawiki specific pages such as File:*, Template:*, User:*, Talk:*, etc. are removed.
 * Similar to the previous issue, templates and files are lost.
 * Image tags are not converted properly.
-* Spaces in links are not converted properly (must be converted to _).
-* Uppercase/lowercase linking issues.

 * Convert old Category and Template pages into index.